 1. Check the soil and water it well

 Stick your finger 1-2 inches below the surface of the soil to check the moisture level.
-Water it deeply and allow it to dry out between watering.
-If the soil is too wet, add mulch and allow 2-3 days for the strawberry to dry out.
+If the soil is dry, water it deeply and allow it to dry out slightly between watering.
+If the soil is too wet, add mulch and allow at least 2-3 days for the strawberry to dry out before watering again.

 2. Liquid feed with nitrogen fertilizer